AstarNetwork/astar-docs/docs/integrations/indexers/thegraph.md

 ethereum: 'shibuya:https://<IP address or domain>:<PORT>'
 ```

-For example, if you are building The Graph node for Shiden, the entire `docker-compose.yml` now should look like this below:
+For example, if you are building The Graph node for Shiden, the entire `docker-compose.yml` now should appear as below:

 ```yaml
 version: '3'